 Codex Sinaiticus introduces the words of verse 10 with the phrase, “the young women to the bride.”

 Modestly, the Shulammite said about herself, “I [am] a meadow saffron [chavatstséleth (flower or blossom [LXX])] of the plain, a lily of the valleys.”
 She regarded herself as no more remarkable than a common flower, not as someone truly special.
 (2:1; see the Notes section.)

 Codex Sinaiticus identifies the words of this verse as having been spoken to “the bride.”
 The beloved of the Shulammite considered her to be much more than a common flower.
 To him, she was like a “lily among thorns,” a young woman who, as his companion, stood out uniquely “among daughters” or other maidens.
+In his estimation, other young women were like thorns, and she stood out like a beautiful flower among them.
 (2:2)

 The Shulammite likened her beloved to an “apple tree among the trees of the forest.”
 Among “sons,” or other young men, he was unique, standing out from ordinary trees in a forest as would an apple tree.
 His company was a source of pleasure to her.
 She yearned for the shade he could provide in the form of affection and under which she could be refreshed as if sitting under a tree and partaking of its fruit.
 The delights he could offer her proved to be like fruit that she found to be “sweet” to her “palate” (“in [her] throat” [LXX]).
 (2:3; see the Notes section.)